Nurse’s Office and Student Health

 Fever of 100 degrees or more, nausea/vomiting, diarrhea, cough, congestion, runny nose, sore throat, muscle aches, fatigue and a loss of taste or smell are COVID-19-like symptoms and should be reported to the health office.
-If your child is sick, please have him/her stay home, self-quarantine and call your healthcare provider and call or email your school nurse.
+If your child has COVID-like symptoms, please have him/her stay home, self-quarantine and call your healthcare provider and the health office.

-Please notify the school nurse if your child develops any contagious illness or condition such as flu, chicken pox, head lice, impetigo, pink eye, scarlet fever, strep throat, etc. Children may return to school 24 hours after an antibiotic has been started for a strep infection or pink eye.
+Please notify the school nurse if your child develops any other contagious illnesses or conditions, such as, flu, chicken pox, head lice, impetigo, pink eye, scarlet fever, strep throat, etc. Children may return to school 24 hours after an antibiotic has been started for a strep infection or pink eye.

 Illnesses occurring or developing during the school day will be evaluated by the school nurse and the student will either be sent home or allowed to rest in the Health Office.
 If your child needs to be sent home, you, the parent or guardian, will be notified so arrangements can be made and picked up within 30 minutes.
 Emergency information should be kept current with the nurse school so you can reached in the event of an emergency.

 To promote a healthy lifestyle children should be dressed appropriately for the season and specific weather.
 It is important that your child gets a good night's sleep and eats a nutritious breakfast every day before coming to school.